aframevr/aframe/CONTRIBUTING.md

 5. We will merge the pull request and cherry-pick it onto documentation branches for older versions if necessary.

+You can also do `npm run docs` within the A-Frame project to start a local live server for watching and serving documentation.

 # Help Your Fellow A-Framers

 ## On Slack